 between summer and winter.”

-On the cavern floor a small town was laid out with flat-roofed stone buildings.
+A small town was laid out on the cavern floor with flat-roofed stone buildings.
 Most of the smaller houses had plants in pots around them and on the roofs.
 Some of the larger houses had

 small flower beds as well.
 Near the edge of the town was a large, two-story building with fruit trees in huge stone planters as well as two gardens of forest plants.